 - 'Surname, Forename, location (year) (Personal)'.

-- Note that it is not acceptable to include the words ‘Family’ or ‘Tartan’ in the tartan name.
+- Note that it is not acceptable to include the word ‘Tartan’ in the tartan name.

 - Tartan names cannot include religious titles or names of Saints unless the name of the Saint is included because it is within the official name of a building, place or official organisation.

 - The proposed name must not include a country or place or give the impression that the tartan has the official backing of a clan/family, organisation, regiment, city, state or other place unless evidence of official backing is submitted.